ccusrz/ia32-rle/README.md

 ## Description
-Script written in AT&T assembly responding to IA-32 instructions.
+Script written in AT&T assembly responding to the Intel IA32 processor running Windows 7.

 ## Approach